Banias

 LocationNorthern District, Israel

-Banias is an ancient site that developed around a spring once associated with the Greek god Pan.
-It had been inhabited for 2,000 years, until its destruction in 1967.
-It is located at the foot of Mount Hermon, north of the Golan Heights, in the part of Syria occupied and annexed by Israel.
+Banias, also spelled Banyas, is a site in the Golan Heights near a natural spring, once associated with the Greek god Pan.
+It had been inhabited for 2,000 years, until its Syrian population fled and their homes were destroyed by Israel following the 1967 Six-Day War.
+It is located at the foot of Mount Hermon, north of the Golan Heights, the classical Gaulanitis, in the part occupied by Israel.
 The spring is the source of the Banias River, one of the main tributaries of the Jordan River.
-Archaeologists uncovered a shrine dedicated to Pan and related deities, and the remains of an ancient city founded sometime after the conquest by Alexander the Great and inhabited until 1967; the ancient city was mentioned in the Gospels of Matthew and Mark by the name of Caesarea Philippi.
+Archaeologists uncovered a shrine dedicated to Pan and related deities, and the remains of an ancient city dating from the Hellenistic and Roman periods.

 Tags Archaeological Site